suellenferreira/AzureCore/README.md

 ## Common scenarios where "AVS with vWAN Secure Hub + RoutingIntent" is applicable:

 - GlobalReach (GR) is not an option:
-  1. GR not available in the country
+  1. GR not available in the country (check availability on [aka.ms/globalreach](https://aka.ms/GlobalReach))
   2. Inspection be between on-prem and AVS is a requirement to be done in Azure

 - vWAN Secure Hub is already in use by Customer